 Following a blind reviewal process, Seattle Public Theater will announce 5 finalists for the Emerald Prize on January 11th, 2017 and receive a full proposal from the 5 finalists by February 15th, 2017.
 Kitchens will select the winner, to be announced at Seattle Public Theater’s Dream Date Gala on March 4th, 2017.

 The winning playwright will be awarded $10,000 to write their play, which receives a developmental workshop, a series of staged readings throughout the Seattle area in the Fall of 2017, and is also considered under option for a full production as part of Seattle Public Theater’s 2018 season.

 “New plays are vital to bringing us new ideas; they invite and often compel us to examine and engage with this ever-changing world from different perspectives.
 In these times of anti-intellectualism and echo chambers, we as an arts organization are committed to producing works that foster an intellectually curious community that meaningfully engages with ideas and with people”, says Kitchens.
 “We are thrilled that the Emerald Prize will help start one of those necessary new conversations in Seattle.”

-Check out the interview, Interim Artistic Director, Kelly Kitchens had with Gemma Wilson at City Arts Magazine about the Emerald Prize —> HERE.
+Check out the interview Co-Producing Artistic Director Kelly Kitchens did with Gemma Wilson at City Arts Magazine about the Emerald Prize —> HERE.